srepac/packages/backup-restore-configs.md

 [  267.936529] sd 0:0:0:3: [sdd] Attached SCSI removable disk
 ```

-3. Mount the first two partitions of the new SD card (for exmample, new sd card is sda from previous step):
+3. Mount the first two partitions of the new SD card (for example, new sd card is sda from previous step):

 ```
 mkdir -p /mnt/sda{1,2,3}